-National, merit-based scholarships, fellowships and grants are one reward — a potentially transformative one — of a diverse, rigorous undergraduate education.
-Your professors and advisers will help you design such an education, but you are its architect.
-And while there is no blueprint to a major fellowship, scholarship or grant, several elements ensure a competitive application and final consideration by selection committees.
+National merit-based scholarships, fellowships, and grants are one reward — a potentially transformative one — of a diverse, rigorous undergraduate education.
+Your professors and advisors will help you design such an education, but you are its architect.
+While there is no blueprint to a major fellowship, scholarship or grant, several elements ensure a competitive application and final consideration by selection committees.

 Excellence in coursework